 Wheelie Bars are Easy to Install

-These days it doesn’t matter if your bike is rare or popular, because there are companies that make custom-fit wheelie bars for pretty much every stunt bike, supermoto, and dirt bike ever made.
-Installation is easier than your friend’s mom – these tools are all you need to install a wheelie bar on most bikes.
+These days it doesn’t matter if your bike is rare or popular, because there are companies that make custom wheelie bars for pretty much every stunt bike, supermoto, and dirt bike ever made.
+Installation is easy – you only need basic tools to install a wheelie bar on most bikes.
 There’s no cutting your plastics, there’s no welder, there’s no emergency trip to the hardware store.
-Just pop four bolts on and away you go.
+Just four bolts and away you go.

 You Can Carry More Stuff

 You Can Carry More Girls

-Come on, man.
-Act like you’ve never wanted to take a third passenger on your bike, and there’s no good reason for either one of them to be a guy.
+We all know you’ve wanted to take a third passenger on your bike at some point, and there are few reasons for either one of them to be a guy.
 See this guy right here?
 He’s got a wheelie bar and two girls.
 Dude wouldn't be happier if he won the lottery.

-A wheelie bar will let you carry a third passenger with ease, because it adds structural rigidity to the back of your bike.
-Hell, you could carry a girl AND luggage if you have a wheelie bar, and that my friend is living the dream.
+A wheelie bar will let you carry a third passenger with ease by adding structural rigidity to the back of your bike.
+Hell, you could carry a girl AND luggage if you have a wheelie bar, and that's living the dream, my friend.

 Wheelie Bars are Worth It!

-There’s really no reason not to drop some change on a wheelie bar, and if those videos didn’t convince you, maybe the price will.
-For under $175, you can have an accessory that not only makes your bike more versatile, but that adds to its resale value as well.
-Chances are the next guy is going to want a wheelie bar and your bike will already have one.
-Not to mention, you won’t have to tell stories about why the tail is cracked and the tail light is held on by zip ties and prayers.
+There’s no reason not to drop some change on a wheelie bar, and if those videos didn’t convince you, maybe the price will.
+For under $175 you can have an accessory that not only makes your bike more versatile, but adds to its resale value as well.
+Not to mention, you won’t have to tell stories about why the tail plastic is cracked and the tail light is held on by zip ties and crossed fingers.